david-schaller/bmg-edit/README.md

 The following classes for optimal BMG editing are available in the module `ilp.GurobiBMG` (requires an installation of Gurobi Optimzizer):

-- **BMGEditor** edits the input graph with an arbitrary number to the closest BMG.
+- **BMGEditor** edits the input graph with an arbitrary number of colors to the closest BMG.
-- **BinaryBMGEditor** edits the input graph with an arbitrary number to the closest BMG that can be explained by a binary tree.
+- **BinaryBMGEditor** edits the input graph with an arbitrary number of colors to the closest BMG that can be explained by a binary tree.
 - **TwoBMGEditor** edits the input graph with at most two distinct colors to the closest (2-)BMG.

 <details>